 There are results available as of reference year 1964.

-The Statistics on R&D Activities in the Public Administration sector has results available on R&D (including occasional R&D) as of reference year 2002, with 2001 being the linking year.
+The Statistics on R&D Activities in the Public Administration sector has results available on R&D (including occasional R&D) as of reference year 2002.
+The year 2002 is the base period.

 Economic data are provided in thousand euros.